MicroEJ/docs/KernelDeveloperGuide/buildType.rst

       <dependency org="com.microej.app.wadapps" name="management"
       rev="[2.2.2-RC0,3.0.0-RC0[" conf="systemapp->application"/>

-All resident applications are also available for the virtual device, if a resident application should only be available for the firmware, use an ivy dependency with the ivy configuration ``systemapp-fw`` instead of ``systemapp``, like:
+All Resident Applications are also available for the Virtual Device, if a resident application should only be available for the Firmware, use an ivy dependency with the ivy configuration ``systemapp-fw`` instead of ``systemapp``, like: